idemax/mapify-ts/README.md

 ### #1 console output

-This is the output from terminal after `Mapify.deserialize` the object.
+This is the output from terminal after `Mapify-ts.deserialize` the object.

     > console.log(deserialized);

     Map(1) { { foo: 'bar', hello: 'world' } => 'foobar' }

-*The `Mapify.deserialize` method will deserialize the native javascript object to a Map object.*
+*The `Mapify-ts.deserialize` method will deserialize the native javascript object to a Map object.*

 ## Pre-requisites